 How do you think emerging privacy regulations like GDPR and CCPA are currently impacting your industry?

+People now have a better knowledge of privacy.
+Businesses that work with personal data have more strict requirements than they did in the past, and I believe this will continue.
+Software products will be improved to help solve privacy issues.
+Encryption will be added by default so that even if data is stolen, it is useless to the attacker.
+Specific regulatory checks will be added as well and we’ll see new products in this direction.
+Also, I believe that more countries will introduce regulations similar to GDPR, and Brazil is just one of many examples.
+When GDPR was launched, many customers came to us asking where their servers were, what kind of security protection had been established and what they should do.
+Of course, we went to all the vendors we buy services from and went through all of these questions with them to make sure we meet all the requirements.
 As we are working with local hosting service providers in different countries, we were able to provide a solution for companies in European markets, who could no longer host their data on US-based servers due to GDPR.
 They had to change the location of their servers and therefore change their hosting providers.
 Many of them eventually decided to move to local vendors because they were compliant with GDPR and other privacy laws.
 So in this case, we helped companies to find local providers that offer advanced cloud technology, and at the same time provide the needed level of security.

 Which trends and technologies do you find to be particularly intriguing these days?